Grandmacore kitchen ideas window with floral café curtains and cozy vintage sink decor

 • Baskets filled with produce

-These details bring life into the space and keep it from feeling too styled.
+In the end, These details bring life into the space and keep it from feeling too styled.

-Use Warm, Soft Lighting
+4. Use Warm, Soft Lighting

 A mix of natural light and soft warm lighting keeps the kitchen feeling cozy without being dark.

-Lighting can completely change how your kitchen feels.
+Overall, lighting can completely change how your kitchen feels.

 Bright overhead lights can feel harsh, while softer lighting creates a calm, cozy atmosphere.